Navigating Trump 2.0

 The same is also true in the event that a competitor’s business is raided by ice.
 If and when this happens, their customers will likely look for other suppliers who actually have the workforce capacity to deliver on their commitments.
 In this case, there won’t be weeks to go and hire new workers, and businesses will need to be able to immediately scale up to capitalize on the opportunity.

-While we don’t yet know for sure what’s in store for Trump's second term, it’s safe to say that this new administration will bring profound changes to the economic and regulatory landscape of the United States.
-Each potential change signals both opportunities and challenges, and the businesses that will thrive are those that are agile and can adapt proactively.
-This moment demands a clear-sighted approach to risk, a sharp understanding of where adaptability is possible, and a commitment to purposeful action.
+While we don’t yet fully know for sure what’s in store for Trump's 2nd term, from what we've already seen in the first few months, it’s safe to say that his administration will bring profound changes to the economic and regulatory landscape of the United States.
+Each change creates both opportunities and challenges, and those that will thrive are those that are agile and can quickly pivot.

-To learn more about how Veryable can help you thrive amidst these changes, check out the blog articles below.
+To learn more about how Veryable can help you thrive amidst these changes, check out our assortment of blog articles at the bottom of the page.

 Thought Leadership Blog